Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Restore-AzSqlDatabase.md

 ### -FromGeoBackup
 Indicates that this cmdlet restores a SQL database from a geo-redundant backup.
-You can use the Get-AzureRMSqlDatabaseGeoBackup cmdlet to get a geo-redundant backup.
+You can use the Get-AzSqlDatabaseGeoBackup cmdlet to get a geo-redundant backup.

 ```yaml
 Type: System.Management.Automation.SwitchParameter